KabukiStarship/Script2/spec/data/data_types.md

 ##### Illegal Vector Types

 Extended types are created by the Illegal Types.
-The Illegal Types are types that are not memory aligned on any processor, such as a Stack of SI2 with an SI1 size width.
+The Illegal Types are types that are not memory aligned on any processor, such as a Stack of ISB with an ISA size width.
 If the POD type is 8 or more bytes wide then the stack or array must use a SW8 (8-byte Size Width).

 ```AsciiArt
 | Vector |                   POD Type 0-31 (1=Yes, 0=No)                    |